 The Cities and Knights expansion requires more thought and strategy to play than the original.
 The new rules, progress cards, and commodities really add a new dimension to the game, making this is a highly recommended expansion.

-Harbors, Ships & Settlers: To further encourage exploring, each player has three new meeples and a harbor which is a settlement upgrade but doesn't generate any resources.
+- Harbors, Ships, and Settlers: To further encourage exploring, each player has three new meeples and a harbor which is a settlement upgrade but doesn't generate any resources.
 It is the place to build ships, settlers and crew which allow you to transport people to start new cities.

-Moving & Exploring: Allows ships to move four spaces with no cost.
+- Moving and Exploring: Allows ships to move four spaces with no cost.
 They can also be sped up by sacrificing a sheep if that’s your thing.
 When they end up "pointing" at an unexplored land, that land is then revealed, giving a resource or gold reward to the discoverer.

-Winning the Game: A player wins when she earns enough victory points: 8, 12, 15, or 17 depending on how many rule systems the scenario uses.
+A player wins when she earns enough victory points: 8, 12, 15, or 17, depending on how many rule systems the scenario uses.

 The Explorers and Pirates expansion adds a huge amount of variety to the game and allows you to customize how you play by using the different scenarios.
 It is one of my favorite expansions, but is more suited to players who are familiar with the game rather than beginners.
 The different scenarios and rules you can play with will keep you coming back for more.